 Our used bike purchase program allows you to sell you bike fast.

 Need a little extra cash, don't want the hassle of selling or just want to clear out the garage.

 See our used bikes for sale in our catalog.

 WE HAVE A LARGE SELECTION OF NEW & USED BICYCLES AND PARTS

-Most of our bicycle inventory - electric bicycles, gas bikes, scooters and skateboards - are listed on Craig's List Bikes.
+Most of our bicycle inventory - electric bicycles, gas bikes, scooters and skateboards - are listed on our website, but we get new bikes every day.
+So, check back often.
 We try to remove bikes sold as soon as possible, but call before you drive to the shop, just to make sure.
 We carry a large selection of new and used merchandise too.
-We also try to keep the website catalog current with all our inventory and newest arrivals.

 Get The Most For Your Used Bike

 Buying a used bicycle can be risky.
 You might get someone's problems.
 At Archer's Bikes, we go through every used bike, especially the brakes and drive train, to ensure the bike works properly.
 There may be a little rust, bump or ding - It's still a used bike - but you save a lot.
 Either way, you can get back on the road quickly, and at a reasonable cost, because we always give our customers a fair deal.
 We even have a large selection of used bike parts, at very attractive prices.
 If something goes wrong, bring the bike back to the shop for us to fix it.
 Ultimately though, you are responsible for operation of the bicycle, so make sure to check everything before you ride.
 Wear a helmet.

 The good news: Our used bikes come with a limited 30-day warranty.
 If the bike fails to meet your expectations, bring it back in 30-days and we will fix it (excluding parts).
 If you get a bike home and find it's not right for you, bring it back within 10-days (less 10% restocking) for store credit on another bike of your choice (of equal or greater value).
 (Limitations may apply, read your sales invoice for more details.)